wibawasuyadnya/meat-delivery-app/README.md

 `/^[0-9]*$/`

-## Créditos
+## Credit

-Todas as imagens usadas na aplicação são pertencentes a freepik.com
+All images used in the application belong to freepik.com